 In WinRoute, it is specify to specify a special name for each interface (names taken from the operating system can be confusing and the new name may make it clear).
-Likewise, it is possible to change a group to which an interface belongs, in accordance of the network it is actually connected to (Internet, secure local network, another network - e.g. DMZ).
+It is also possible to change the group of the interface (Internet, secure local network, another network - e.g. DMZ).

 It is also possible to change the default gateway and edit parameters of DNS servers.
-In most cases, if traffic to the corresponding networks works smoothly before WinRoute installation, it is not necessary to change settings taken from the operating system.
+In the Software Appliance / VMware Virtual Appliance edition, all parameters of the network interface can be set in this dialog.

 For dial-ups it is also possible to set login data and dialing options (see chapter 6.2).
 For VPN server and VPN tunnels, a dialog for setting of the VPN server (see chapter 23.1) or a VPN tunnel (refer to chapter 23.3) will be opened.